project-gauntlet/gauntlet/docs/THEME.md

 # Gauntlet Theming

-Gauntlet has extensive theming possibilities

-There are 2 types of themes:
-- Simple Theme
-  - Global colors
-  - Global border width and radius
-- Complex Theme
+Currently, in Gauntlet with themes it is possible to change (list is likely be extended with future updates):
-  - Colors on per widget type bases
+- Colors of text and background
-  - Paddings and spacing on per widget type bases
-  - Borders colors, width and radius on per widget type bases
+- Window border color, width and radius

-Unfortunately due to the internally invasive nature of themes, it is perpetually unstable feature.
-Themes are versioned and only one version is supported by application at the same time.
-Meaning if there were some changes made in the release and theme version was incremented, theme will stop working until it is updated.
-This may change in the future

-Current version:
-- Simple Theme: `4`
-- Complex Theme: `4`
+- Border radius of components in content

-Theming is only applied to main window and doesn't affect settings
+Theming is only affects main window and doesn't affect settings

-### Creating a custom theme

-Gauntlet provides 2 CLI commands to generate sample: `generate-sample-simple-theme` and `generate-sample-complex-theme`.
-Sample is just a default theme that has been saved to file.

-Running the command will create sample file, print location of that sample file and will print location to which theme file will need to be saved to be detected by application
+Theme config file is in TOML format

+Theme config file locations:
+- Windows:  `C:\Users\Username\AppData\Roaming\Gauntlet\config\theme.toml`
+- Linux: `$XDG_CONFIG_HOME/gauntlet/theme.toml`
+- macOS: `$HOME/Library/Application Support/dev.project-gauntlet.gauntlet/theme.toml`

 Currently, theme change is only applied after application restart

 Any errors in theme parsing will be shown in application logs

-#### Linux
-- `gauntlet generate-sample-simple-theme`
-- `gauntlet generate-sample-complex-theme`

-#### macOS
-Note: the binary is not on the PATH
-- `/Applications/Gauntlet.app/Contents/MacOS/Gauntlet generate-sample-simple-theme`
-- `/Applications/Gauntlet.app/Contents/MacOS/Gauntlet generate-sample-complex-theme`
+See bundled themes for examples [here](./../bundled_themes)